softwaremill/livestub/README.md

 Openapi specification can be provided to bootstrap livestub server with auto generated endpoints.
-For each given path a request-response stub will be generated matching particular url path with path parameters replaced by wildcard matches.
-That means that neither query params, request body nor headers are checked when matching stubbed endpoint.
+For each given path a request-response stub will be generated matching particular url path with path parameters replaced by wildcard matches and wildcard matches for required query parameters.
+That means that neither optional query parameters, request body nor headers are checked when matching stubbed endpoint.

 Response structure will follow openapi schema.
 Response data will be created